Allegheny-Computer-Science-100-F2019/cs100-F2019-inclass-starter/README.md

 - The command `gradle build` executes correctly
 - The command output has exactly 4 lines
 - The file CompareInputValues.java exists in the src/main/java/inclass directory
+- The file ComputeAverage.java exists in the src/main/java/inclass directory
 - The file ComputeGasMileage.java exists in the src/main/java/inclass directory
+- The file ComputeMultiples.java exists in the src/main/java/inclass directory
 - The file ExploreDataTypes.java exists in the src/main/java/inclass directory
 - The file PerformStringMutation.java exists in the src/main/java/inclass directory